UoB-OOP/coms10017/README.md

  3. Students will **have to** understand the `sample game sequence` for for them to call the correct spectator methods.
  4. Students will **have to** read the `model specification` for them to carry out the correct game logic (DoubleMove/reveal rounds, etc)

-In any case, It is fine to give up on a student if their question is too specific/complex, the model is very complex and we can't possibly know what they are doing for all cases.

 ## Common issues

 * During test/runtime:`RuntimeException: Implement me`
       Student didn't remove the `throw new RuntimeException("Implement me");` statement
 * mvnw:`Error: JAVA_HOME is not defined correctly; We cannot execute ….`
-      The `export JAVA_HOME=…` step is only meant for lab machines ONLY; students don't usually read
+      The `export JAVA_HOME=…` step is only meant for MVB2.11 Linux lab machines ONLY; students don't usually read
       Run: `unset JAVA_HOME` to undo this
 * ./mvnw:`/bin/bash^M: bad interpreter…`
       The `mvnw` executable is broken; if on Linux, do `sed -i -e 's/\r$//' mvnw`; OSX users can try `dos2unix`